microsoft/IIoT/README.md

 We didn't want you to mess around with breadboards, jumper cables, resistors etc. This just wastes time and adds nothing to the goal of connecting a sensor to Azure IoT Hub.
 The Sense HAT has all the necessary components installed on the circuit board, including a ready to use library, and a series of sensors to play with.

 ### Why HTTPS and REST?
 For simplicity and to avoid downloading/compiling SDKs during the hackathon, we chose to send the Sense Hat telemetry to Azure IoT Hub using the [IoT Hub REST API] (https://docs.microsoft.com/en-us/rest/api/iothub/) over HTTPS.
 Of course, you can use one of the many device SDKs available, which support sending messages over AMQP and MQTT.
-If you want to use the device SDKs, please visit [https://github.com/Azure/azure-iot-sdks] (https://github.com/Azure/azure-iot-sdks).
+If you want to use the device SDKs, refer to the following sections below:

+- Using the Python Device SDK
+- Using the .NET Device SDK

 ## Requirements
 - [Raspberry Pi 3 Model B] (https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) (Pi 2 Model B with USB Wi-Fi dongle will probably work as well) with latest version of Raspian installed on the micro SD card.
 Using [NOOBS] (https://www.raspberrypi.org/downloads/noobs/) works fine.